 Lately, many players have been complaining about War Thunder low FPS after the new update.
 If you’re also troubled by this annoying problem, don’t worry.
-Explore this detailed guide and see how you can fix it quickly!
+Read this guide to see how you can fix it easily & quickly!

 Fixes to try: